26 May 2022

-FMA’s annual KiwiSaver campaign is taking place from June this year to encourage more New Zealanders to engage with their KiwiSaver.
+FMA’s annual KiwiSaver campaign 2022 encourages more New Zealanders to engage with their KiwiSaver.

-This year’s theme is “Own your Tomorrow” which reminds people that KiwiSaver is a simple way to invest for the long-term, and that taking small steps today can make a big difference to the future.
+“Own your Tomorrow” reminds people that KiwiSaver is a simple way to invest for the long-term, and that taking small steps today can make a big difference to the future.

 With recent research from Te Ara Ahunga Ora The Retirement Commission showing that women are retiring with 20% less in their KiwiSaver than their male counterparts, this year’s campaign has a particular focus on women.